grafana/developer-advocacy/projects/Loki Community Calls/2024-01-23-loki-at-scale-on-k8s.md

 * Nicole and Jay introduce themselves
 * Introduce Poyzan Taneli
 - Submit to the GrafanaCON CFP or Golden Grot Awards: https://grafana.com/events/grafanacon/?src=gtm&mdm=social
+- Leave comments in the chat or down below if you have questions and we'll try and answer them, prioritising questions about scaling Loki

 ### Setting the stage (7min)

 * What's the problem we're trying to address?
 Why do we need a guide for scaling Loki?
 Don't you just embiggen everything?
+Can't we just autoscale everything?
 	* Tradeoff: Loki is light on ingest, but more expensive to query at scale.
 	* Risks if too small
 		* What's small?
 About 30GB a day, a few TB a month